icarusgk/cs50w-final-project/README.md

 The store for managing the JWT tokens and handle the log in, register and logout process.
 At the top it creates a custom axios instance for login in and uses this instance for creating a interceptor.
 When the get request for the `me/` endpoint in the `getUser` store action and fails, it intercepts the request and replaces the JWT tokens.
 This action is called on each page initial load.
 If the refresh fails because the token has expired, it logs the user out.
-When a user registers, it automatically logs them in calling the login store action When a user logs out, the localStorage is removed and the chore store is resetted.
+When a user registers, it automatically logs them in calling the login store action When a user logs out, the localStorage is removed and the chore store is reset.

 > `chore.ts`